sisl/astra-rl/docs/tutorials/quick_start_training.md

   - The root node starts from a random initial prompt (from `PROMPTS`)
   - At each turn, the attacker generates multiple (`tree_width`, default 2) candidate utterances
   - Each of those utterances is fed to the target model, which produces a response
-  - The resulting attacker–target–response tuples form child nodes
+  - The resulting attacker–target tuples form child nodes
-  - This process repeats for `tree_depth` levels (default 3), yielding a multi-turn attacker–target dialogue tree
+  - This process repeats for `tree_depth` levels (default 3), yielding a multi-turn attacker–target dialogue tree.

   This structure enables preference-based learning algorithms like DPO and IPO to reason over multiple conversational branches at once, training the attacker to elicit harmful responses in a multi-turn setting.
 </details>